European Investigation Order: Use

+The EIO is based on mutual recognition of judgements and judicial decisions concerning criminal matters as defined by Article 82(1) TFEU.
+Mutual recognition has become the pillar of judicial cooperation in criminal matters and allows judgements or judicial decisions from other Member States to have the same level of force and effect as national jurisprudence, even if there is no prior recognition or recognition process.
+Thereby, the enforcing state can be confident that the requesting authority has already verified the legality, necessity and proportionality of the requested measures.
+Consequently, the principle requires Member States to recognize and execute EIOs from other Member States without re-evaluating the case on its merits.

+The EIO may be issued in relation to four types of proceedings:

+− Criminal proceedings by a judicial authority pertaining to a criminal offense under the national law of the state issuing the EIO;

+− Proceedings brought by an administrative authority or;

-The EIO has the goal to integrate the way in which a state can request assistance from another state in the form of criminal investigations.
-Consequently, the EIO can be referred to as a "Mutual Recognition" instrument.
-The EIO may be issued in relation to four types of proceedings.
-The first is in relation to criminal proceedings by a judicial authority pertaining to a criminal offense under the national law of the state issuing the EIO.
-The second and third is with regards to proceedings brought by administrative authorities or judicial authorities for acts punishable under the national law of the state issuing the EIO where the infringement gives rise to proceedings in front of a court having jurisdiction in criminal matters.
-Lastly, an EIO can be issued in relation to the first three types of proceedings which relate to offences or infringements where a legal person can be held liable and punished in the issuing state.
+− Proceedings brought by a judicial authority for acts punishable under the national law of the state issuing the EIO where the infringement gives rise to proceedings in front of a court having jurisdiction in criminal matters.

+− An EIO can be issued in relation to the first three types of proceedings which relate to offenses or infringements where a legal person can be held liable and punished in the issuing state.

 The EIO can serve as a less intrusive alternative for issuing a prosecution EAW.
 On the basis of an EAW, the defendant could be heard in the executing Member State, for instance by way of video conference, instead of surrendering them to the issuing Member States.

 For some investigative measures, Member States may require double criminality.
 However, as with the EAW, verification of double criminality is excluded when the EIO concerns a listed offence.

 An important improvement of the EIO is the express provision that the defendant has the right to request the issuing of an EIO (for example, an EIO for hearing a defence witness in another Member State.)

 It must be pointed out, however, that EIO cannot be used for cross-border surveillance for the purpose of transfer of criminal proceedings.